jenshadlich/sysadmin/k3s/k8s-dashboard.md

 ssh -N -L localhost:8001:localhost:8001 <user>@<k3s-host>
 ```

-## Login finally
+## Login, finally

-Navigate to http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/login and enter the value of the token.
+Navigate to http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#/login and enter the value of the token that was created and copied before.